dannyk96/PhD-software/FE Work Gen2 Eigen 1993/README.md

 ie. moving from just analysing SLope Stability problems to being used to analyse Spud-cans and Piles and later eigenmodes.

 Daniel Kidger . daniel.kidger@gmail.com

+== Notes
+  o The Fortran source, although generic has some embedded compiler hints for the Salford Fortran Compiler for MS-DOS. o The original filenames were all upercase with the .FOR extension.
+These renamed here in a lowercase and with .f extensions o This is Fortan77 not Fortran90 so is fixed format.
+It does though use every more modern Fortran features that compilers alow, eg lowercase names, and no lomit of 6 characters.

+== Important Files

+l1a.fR .  main library of matrix algenrea and FEA subroutines

+== Other Files